Print3M/epic/README.md

 Example: `epic pic-compile project/ -o objects/`

 Compile all source files from project `<path>` and save object files in the `--output <path>`.
 IMPORTANT: The output structure of object files directly mimics project structure.
 Save them rather in a separate folder (let's say `output/`) just to keep things clean.
+It compiles all modules.

 Flags: